tnglemongrass/OrtszeitApp/README.md

 ## Description

-This is an Android app built using Go and Fyne that displays the "Ortszeit" or true solar time for the user's current location by means of the sun, instead of the time zone the user is in.
+This is an Android app that displays the "Ortszeit" or true solar time for the user's current location by means of the sun, instead of the time zone the user is in, built using Go and Fyne.

 ## Requirements